ADHD symptoms are stress symptoms

 - 1.5.
 Brooding; thoughts focus on the stressor

 - 1.6.
-Deteriorated self-awareness until inability to recover
+Deteriorated self-perception to the point of inability to recover

 - 1.8.
-Delay Discounting / Devaluation of later reward
+Delay discounting / devaluation of later rewards

 - 1.9.
 Decision problems